happybeing/vdash/README.md

 For more type `vdash --help`.

 ### Live Prices via Web API
-`vdash` can obtain the Safe Network token price in a specified currency from the Coingecko.com or Coinmarketcap.com web APIs provided you have an access key for the corresponding API.
+`vdash` can obtain the Autononomi token price in a specified currency from the Coingecko.com or Coinmarketcap.com web APIs provided you have an access key for the corresponding API.
 At this time, both offer both paid and free/demo API keys which you obtain by signing up for an account with those websites.